In talks with: Triglav

 by Gabor Nemerov

-The first episode of Toolkit features Triglav, aka.
+The first episode of In talks with features Triglav, aka.
 Márton Bertók.

 How did you get in contact with making music, what is your first music-related memory?